 The Virginia Department of Environmental Quality (VDEQ) is the agency responsible for issuing the Water Quality Certification for the Project.
-Applicant has consulted with the VDEQ in developing this draft application and submitted the 401 Water Quality Certification application on June 10, 2020 (Tracking No. #20-1005).
+Applicant has consulted with the VDEQ in developing the license application and submitted a 401 Water Quality Certification application on June 10, 2020 (Tracking No. #20-1005).
+However, given that the exemption application was rejected and a new license application is required, applicant intends to resubmit the 401 Water Quality Certification application after filing the final license application once the Settlement Agreement has been signed.
+This will provide a fully consistent 401 application with the Settlement Agreement since VDEQ will be a signatory to the Settlement Agreement.

-5.2.2 SECTION 18 PRESCRIPTIONS FISHWAY PRESCRIPTIONS
+5.2.2 SECTION 18 FISHWAY PRESCRIPTIONS

 Section 18 of the FPA states that the Commission must require a licensee to construct, operate and maintain such fishways as may be prescribed by the Secretary of the Interior and the Secretary of Commerce (16 U.S.C. § 811).
-The USFWS has a goal to restore American Eel and American Shad in the upper James River, above Scott's Mill dam.
+The USFWS has a goal to restore

+American Eel and American Shad in the upper James River, above Scott's Mill dam.
 Some American Eel have been observed in the vicinity of and upstream of Scott's Mill Dam.
 However, American Shad restoration has not achieved the restoration goals after more than two decades of stocking and other restoration efforts.
 Consequently, Virginia has elected to halt the stocking program (Karl Blankenship, Bay Journal, September 17, 2017).

 Agencies have stated that American Shad passage is not as critical as for other species, but could become critical in the future (see Appendix A, August 25, 2017 notes of resource agency conference call).
 Nonetheless, there is an immediate need for passage of American Eel and Sea Lamprey.
 Accordingly, Applicant has developed conceptual plans for upstream passage of American Eel and Sea Lamprey.
 The AIP describes the initial steps the Applicant will take to provide fish passage for American Eel and Sea Lamprey.
 The AIP also includes a longer-term plan for passage of anadromous and resident fish species.
+The Settlement Agreement will update the AIP.
+The license application has been revised to incorporate elements of the most recent draft of the Settlement Agreement.
+However, there may be additional changes to the Settlement Agreement after the license application has been filed.
+These changes will be highlighted when the Settlement Agreement is filed.